spear-sim/spear/examples/imitation_learning_openbot/README.md

 ```

 Running `generate_episodes.py` will generate navigation episodes and store them in a CSV file.
 This tool accepts several optional command-line arguments that can be used to control its behavior (see the source code for details), e.g.,
   - `--num_episodes_per_scene` can be used to set the number of episodes generated per scene.
-Our default is in this example is 10, but you should increase this to 1000 if you intend to train your own navigation policy.
+Our default in this example is 10, but you should increase this to 1000 if you intend to train your own navigation policy.
+  - `--num_candidate_points_per_episode` can be used to set the number of candidate points you want to sample per episode.
+Our default in this example is 10, but you can increase it depending on your use case.
+In the end, one trajectory per episode is selected.
   - `--episodes_file` can be used to output to a specific CSV file.

 Running `generate_dataset.py` will generate a dataset of goals, observations, and actions for each episode.
 The structure of the generated dataset precisely mimics the structure expected by the OpenBot framework, and can therefore be plugged into the OpenBot training code directly.
 This tool accepts several optional command-line arguments that can be used to control its behavior (see the source code for details), e.g.,